AYUSHSURYAVANSHI/Swine-Flu-Prediction-Project-/README.md

 ## Performance Metric
 - The performance metric is the ROC AUC score for each target variable.

-## Submission Format
-- The submission format includes probabilities for both h1n1_vaccine and seasonal_vaccine.

-## Dataset
-- The dataset contains 36 columns, with the first column being a unique identifier and the remaining 35 columns representing features.

-## Example
-- A sample submission file and dataset are provided for reference.

-## Usage
-- Clone the repository and run the provided scripts to train and evaluate your models.

 ## Dependencies
 - Python 3.x
 - Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn